 Speaking from his airplane en route to the United States to lay out his “Victory Plan” to leaders in Washington, President Volodymyr Zelensky on Sunday said in a video address that the “plan for Ukraine’s victory will be on the table for all our allies.”

-He said he planned to present his outline for peace to not only US President Joe Biden this week, but also the Democratic and Republican presidential candidates in the November elections, Kamala Harris and Donald Trump, respectively.
+He said he will present his peace plan to US President Joe Biden this week, and to the Democratic and Republican presidential nominees in the November elections, Kamala Harris and Donald Trump, respectively.

-Zelensky announced that he was starting the trip in the electoral battleground state of Pennsylvania for a “special visit,” without elaborating, before traveling to the United Nations General Assembly in New York and then to meet with Biden and others in Washington, D.C.
+Zelensky announced that he was starting the trip in the electoral battleground state of Pennsylvania for a “special visit,” without elaboration, before traveling to the United Nations General Assembly in New York and to meet with Biden and others in Washington, D.C.

 Advertisement